Survey Doctor is looking for beta testers 25% off with code SD2026

 If you're concerned despite a low score:

-- Trust your experience—screening tools aren't perfect
+- Trust your experience.
+Screening tools are not perfect

 - Other issues (burnout, grief, stress) might explain how you're feeling